7 Mobile-Friendly Navigation Best Practices

 Common mobile mistakes include having a fixed-width viewport that doesn’t scale for all devices, or assuming too wide of a viewport, which forces users on small screens to scroll horizontally.

 Mobile-Friendly is Customer-Friendly

-To keep Joe and the rest of your inbound traffic smiling, make your mobile-friendly navigation:
+To keep your inbound visitors smiling, follow these best practices to make your mobile-friendly navigation:

 ✔ Short and sweet whenever possible